Dinah Marler: Storylines

-Angry at her parents, Dinah lashed out by sleeping with the town villain, Roger Thorpe, who was Blake's father.
+Angry at her parents, Dinah lashed out by having sex with the town villain, Roger Thorpe, who was Blake's father.
 In an effort to get Roger away from their daughter, Ross and Vanessa used Roger's visitation rights for Peter (since he was Peter's grandfather) as a weapon.
 Livid at their using Peter, Roger vowed to find his son, Hart, and tell him about Peter (since he had no idea he fathered a child) and then use him to get custody of Peter.
-Roger eventually found Hart and when strain in Roger's marriage to Dinah emerged, Hart got Dinah to sleep with him and then gleefully revealed the fact to his enraged dad.
+Roger eventually found Hart and when strain in Roger's marriage to Dinah emerged, Hart got Dinah to have sex with him and then gleefully revealed the fact to his enraged dad.
 Little did anyone realize that Roger had been busy embezzling all of Dinah's trust fund money.
 While trying to patch things up with Dinah, his lawyer and confidante, former DA Leo Flynn, was "doctoring" his financial books to make it look like Roger had lost the money in a bad investment, it was actually stashed away in the Cayman Islands.
 When he was about to have to go to court to reveal what he had done with the money, Roger took some pills and faked a heart attack to dodge court.
 His ploy nearly worked; Dinah almost fell back into Roger's grasp, but Hart learned that his father had stolen Dinah's money and showed Dinah the proof.
 Already angry with Roger for his thievery, Dinah got worse when she was told Roger had faked his heart attack.
 She bought a gun and went into Roger's hospital room with the intention of killing him.
 Luckily, Hart dragged her off before she pulled the trigger.